 - Linking your current assets with your goals

 - Linking your current and future savings to your goals

-- Create alternatives – Developing alternatives is crucial for making good financial plan.
-Although many factors will influence the available alternatives, possible courses of action usually fall into these categories:
+- Create alternatives – Developing alternatives is crucial for making a sound financial plan.
+Although many factors will influence the available options, possible courses of action usually fall into these categories:

 - Continue the same course of action – Stick with current investment & savings plan.

-- Change the current situation – Tweak your current situation to make it more future goals oriented.
+- Change the current situation – Tweak it to make it more future goals oriented.